 While reporters, such as myself, were hanging around to get some additional information about the legality of the arrests, I heard a heated discussion started by two reporters regarding online gambling and the initial decision to make online gambling in the US illegal.
 Since 2006 when the Unlawful Internet Gambling Enforcement Act (UIGEA) was passed by Congress, online gambling in the US has actually skyrocketed.
 There are dozens of online web sites that offer all sorts of games including legal online slots USA.
 Slots are apparently hugely popular and hugely lucrative.
 After the initial flurry of panic from the banks and credit card companies which resulted in their denying online gamblers the ability to use them for depositing or receiving monies, it now seems easier than ever to play for cash online.
-Certain online gambling sites actually cater with slot games available to the US player.
+Certain online gambling sites actually cater to Americans with listings of new slots for the US player.
 And review sites promote slot games that are legal, making finding these sites even easier, since they’re often aggregated into listings focused on the US market.
 Just as I was about to step in and add my two cents worth of opinion, a press meeting was announced and we all hurried into the briefing room.

 Some people believe that the police shoot people with no provocation because there will be little consequence.
 They get a paid vacation.
 There have been few judgments levied against an officer involved in a shooting, if any.
 They are always cleared of any wrong doing.
 One of the last cases of public inquest hearings looking into the shooting death of an unarmed man concluded with a recommendation to terminate the police officer involved but the Sheriff still decided to do more extensive training with him and his other officers.
 The town ended up retaining the officer anyway.
 This created much tension between the public members of the investigation team and the sheriff which ended when several members of the board resigned in protest.